altogi/StockPredictionsWithFinancialNews/README.md

 A great dataset to use for this application is *us_equities_news_dataset.csv* from Kaggle's [Historical financial news archive](https://www.kaggle.com/gennadiyr/us-equities-news-data).
 This dataset is a news archive of more than 800 american companies for the last 12 years, and has been used in every step of the development of this project.

-### Creating a *FinancialNewsPredictor* Object
+### 2. Creating a `FinancialNewsPredictor` Object
 This object will carry out all of the steps of the application, and thus its correct definition is very important.
 Besides taking the aforementioned dataset as input, these three parameters are required to ensure the execution goes as desired:
-1. *base_directory:* This is the root directory in which all of the files generated during the application's execution will be stored.
+1. `base_directory`: This is the root directory in which all of the files generated during the application's execution will be stored.
 By default, this is set to be the directory in which the application is located.
-2. *selection:* To tailor the model to a reduced number of companies, it is possible to apply a selection of tickers instead of all of the companies included in the financial news dataset.
+2. `selection`: To tailor the model to a reduced number of companies, it is possible to apply a selection of tickers instead of all of the companies included in the financial news dataset.
 As a list of strings, one can specify a number of tickers, a number of sectors, or a number of industries, in order to filter the dataset according to such selection.
-3. *selection_mode:* To specify the selection mode, one must enter either 'ticker', 'industry', or 'sector' for this parameter, thus letting the application know what the selection stands for.
+3. `selection_mode`: To specify the selection mode, one must enter either 'ticker', 'industry', or 'sector' for this parameter, thus letting the application know what the selection stands for.

-The code snippet below shows how one would create a *FinancialNewsPredictor* object focusing on companies from the technology or financial services sectors.
+The code snippet below shows how one would create a `FinancialNewsPredictor` object focusing on companies from the technology or financial services sectors.

 ```
 f = FinancialNewsPredictor(df_news,